Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Discussion

 \section{Discussion}

-This survey shows that strong research interest exists globally in the topic of automatic support for resource allocation in business processes, and a broad variety of approaches based on different techniques were developed.
-In this survey, for the first time, the approaches have been analyzed in terms of their goals, capabilities, input data, used techniques, and their maturity levels.
-The complexity of the problem to assign tasks to available resources with different capabilities have lead to a variety of approaches with different strengths and weaknesses.
-Based on the results of the survey, we could observe that some open research challenges still exist, which we discuss in Section~\ref{subsec:open}.
-Furthermore, we discuss the limitations of the survey in Section~\ref{subsec:limit}.
+\ingo{The literature survey presented above} shows a strong global research interest in automatic support for resource allocation in business processes and a variety of approaches based on different techniques.
+Based on our results, we observe several open research challenges \ingo{(see Section~\ref{subsec:open}).
+Furthermore, we discuss implications for practitioners in Section~\ref{subsec:practicioners} and threats to validity in Section~\ref{subsec:limit}.}